lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 Changes from 01 -> 02:

-* Updates Sections 3 and 6 addressing Carl's last call comments (see "WG Last Call for draft-ietf-lamps-automation-keyusages-01")
+* Updates Sections 3 and 6 addressing last call comments (see "WG Last Call for draft-ietf-lamps-automation-keyusages-01")

 Changes from 01 -> 02: